sekerefe/TPED/README.md

 Upon project completion, the data, essays, tools, and visualisations will be made fully open-access to support research, teaching, and reuse.

 ---

-## How to Contribute

-We welcome contributions from scholars, librarians, and researchers.
-To propose new entries or revisions, or to collaborate on technical development, please contact the project lead or submit a pull request to this repository.

----